Abdulrachman Setjowibowo: Indonesian Ambassador to Finland

-Abdulrachman was nominated as the Indonesia Ambassador to Finland not long after his resignation from the directorate general.
-The Finland government approved his nomination in early June 1979, and Abdulrachman was sworn in as the Indonesia Ambassador to Finland on 23 June 1979.
+Abdulrachman was nominated as the Indonesian Ambassador to Finland not long after his resignation from the directorate general.
+The Finland government approved his nomination in early June 1979, and Abdulrachman was sworn in as the Indonesian Ambassador to Finland on 23 June 1979.
 In the midst of his tenure as ambassador, Abdulrachman died on 24 June 1982 in Amsterdam, Netherlands.
 He was buried at a cemetery in Kuncen, Yogyakarta.

 Family

 Abdulrachman's daughter, Nani Supadmiani Titi Utari, was married to Mohammad Sarengat, an Indonesian field sprinter and military doctor.
 When Sarengat was about to be deployed to West Kalimantan during the Indonesia–Malaysia confrontation, Abdulrachman visited Utari to console her and persuade her to accept Sarengat's departure.